nodejs/node/doc/api/dns.md

 `dns.lookup()` does not necessarily have anything to do with the DNS protocol.
-The implementation uses an operating system facility that can associate names with addresses, and vice versa.
+The implementation uses an operating system facility that can associate names with addresses and vice versa.
 This implementation can have subtle but important consequences on the behavior of any Node.js program.
 Please take some time to consult the [Implementation considerations section][] before using `dns.lookup()`.